pachyderm/pachyderm/doc/enterprise/s3gateway.md

 * Creating buckets: creates a repo and/or branch.
 * Deleting buckets: Deletings a branch and/or repo.
 * Listing buckets: Lists all branches on all repos as s3 buckets.
-* Writing objects: Atomically overwrites a file on the HEAD of a branch.
+* Writing objects (including multipart uploads): Atomically overwrites a file on the HEAD of a branch.
 * Removing objects: Atomically removes a file on the HEAD of a branch.
 * Listing objects: Lists the files in the HEAD of a branch.
 * Getting objects: Gets file contents on the HEAD of a branch.